 Here, the streets — laid out in the 16th century for the Spanish military barracks outside the city walls — are unbelievably narrow (and cool in summer), and the buildings rise five stories high.
 Wave to someone on a balcony lining the walls of the urban canyon high above.

-As you stroll, remember that in Naples, mopeds are bold, and red traffic lights are considered decorations.
+Strolling Naples is an adventure sport.
+Mopeds are bold, and red traffic lights are considered decorations.
 Smart tourists tag along in the shadow of confident locals (who generally ignore crosswalks).
 Wait for a break in traffic, and make eye contact with approaching drivers.
 The traffic will stop.

 North of the Spanish Quarter, a long, straight, narrow street bisects the city.
 Its name changes several times, but the whole drag is known as Spaccanapoli — "split Naples."
 Light a candle at one of Naples' powerful houses of worship along this strip, such as the Baroque Cappella Sansevero chapel.
 The unique Veiled Christ marble statue here seems to change expression from suffering to peace as you look from Jesus' feet to his head.